vinceskahan/weewx-getting-started/README.md

 * LOOP data is readings your station emits routinely from its sensors, sometimes every few seconds
 * ARCHIVE data is that data summarized by WeeWX periodically, generally every few minutes

 Archive data is what WeeWX periodically actually saves to its database, generally containing the high/low/average of all the LOOP sensor data during that period of time.
+For sensor readings that accumulate (such as rain), they contain the sum of the readings during that period of time.

 ## WeeWX In A Nutshell